aosborne17/Multi-Vagrant-Machine-With-MongoDB/README.md

 ```
 This will allow us to enter the profile file.

+- When you create a profile inside a vm, it will inherit everything inside .bashrc
+- Our vagrant file and our Virtual Machine are two different things, when we do vagrant destroy
+our VM is destroyed but our vagrant folder is still there
+thus .profile is still present.

+---
 ### 2) Adding the export command to the file to make it persistent

 - Once inside the profile file, scroll to the bottom and add the following command
 ```bash
 EXPORT DB_HOST="mongodb://192.168.10.111:27017/posts"
 ```
+---
 ### 3) Making sure the variables have persisted

 - After having done these steps, we can save the file and exit the Virtual Machine